English Language Arts

 Grade 8: Life Science – An introductory Biology class where students study living things, cells, plants, animals, and heredity.

-Grade 8 – Honors Science: This is a high school level class that culminates with students taking the New York State Living Environment Regents Exam.
+Grade 8 – Honors Living Environment: This is a high school level class that culminates with students taking the New York State Living Environment Regents Exam.
 Upon successful completion of the course, students will receive high school credit.

 Grade 6: Students explore both the Old and New Testaments, starting with the story of creation to the formation of the early Christian Church.
 Students also spend time focusing on the importance of Holy Communion, as church members prepare to receive their First Holy Communion in 6th grade